 Naikoon Provincial Park

-If you are looking to experience some of the most stunning wilderness and ocean landscapes in British Columbia, you’d be hard pressed to find somewhere more perfect than this.
-The 726 square kilometers of Naikoon Provincial Park boast a diverse array of geographic wonders, from lush coastal rainforest, to a vast shoreline and unique wildlife.
-Some of Haida Gwaii’s most popular attractions lay within its boundaries, including unmatched ocean views from atop Tow Hill, blowholes that shoot 7 metres high along Blow Hole Boardwalk, beachcombing on North Beach, and the popular 10-kilometre trek to Pesuta Shipwreck.
+If you are looking to experience some of the most stunning wilderness and ocean landscapes in British Columbia, you'd be hard pressed to find somewhere more perfect than this.
+The 280 square miles of Naikoon Provincial Park boast a diverse array of geographic wonders, from lush coastal rainforest, to a vast shoreline and unique wildlife.
+Some of Haida Gwaii's most popular attractions lay within its boundaries, including unmatched ocean views from atop Tow Hill, blowholes that shoot 7 meters high along Blow Hole Boardwalk, beachcombing on North Beach, and the popular 6-mile hike to Pesuta Shipwreck.

 Hot water is once again flowing in the sacred hot springs of Gwaii Haanas, 3 years after a 7.8 earthquake struck and mysteriously emptied the pools.
 It's too soon to say if they will return to their former glory, but with a little luck, your next trip to the Haida Gwaii could include these soothing pools.
 Historically used by the Haida people for their healing properties, there are over a dozen warm pools where visitors can enter and experience this natural wonder.
 Access to the site is by permit only, and we recommend booking as a part of your Gwaii Haanas tour.